mit-orcd/orcd-docs-edit/docs/recipes/cryosparc.md

 --8<-- "docs/recipes/scripts/cryosparc/install_master.sh"
 ```

-Once this installation is complete, you can start running CryoSPARC.
+Once this installation is complete, you can start running CryoSPARC:

 ```bash
 # Add cryosparc_master to your path: